trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - The base flow definition schema slice removed hand-rolled `Predicate`/object narrowing from `flow-processor.ts`; signal counts are unchanged because this was a validation-quality migration.
+- The text completion stream sentinel slice removed the duplicated `Effect.void as Effect.Effect<undefined>` assertions from provider stream unfold branches.
+Counts are unchanged because this was an Effect diagnostic and type-channel cleanup.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.